Project Manager: Scheduling

 Experienced

-• Lead and manage a team of schedulers supporting multiple projects.
+• Lead and manage a team of schedulers supporting multiple concurrent construction projects.

-• Develop, maintain, and oversee project schedules using Primavera P6.
+• Develop, maintain, and oversee detailed project schedules and integrated master schedules using Primavera P6.

-• Establish scheduling standards, templates, and processes across the organization.
+• Establish scheduling standards, templates, and best practices across the organization.

-• Ensure schedules are properly resource and cost loaded.
+• Ensure project schedules are resource-loaded and cost-loaded where applicable.

-• Provide schedule reporting and analysis to project teams and leadership.
+• Develop and maintain schedule reporting, dashboards, and performance analysis for project teams and leadership.

 • Collaborate with Project Managers, Superintendents, and Estimating during preconstruction and project execution.

-• Assist in developing proposal and baseline schedules during the bidding process.
+• Assist in developing proposal schedules, baseline schedules, and construction sequencing plans during the bidding process.

-• Evaluate schedule impacts and develop recovery plans when necessary.
+• Evaluate schedule impacts and develop mitigation or recovery plans when necessary.

-• Support project teams with short-term scheduling strategies and schedule updates.
+• Support project teams with short-term scheduling strategies, phasing plans, and schedule updates.

 • Participate in owner/architect meetings and provide schedule updates when required.

-• Mentor and develop scheduling staff through training and professional development.
+• Mentor and develop scheduling staff through training, coaching, and professional development.

-• Serve as the internal expert on scheduling processes and software.
+• Serve as the internal expert on scheduling processes and scheduling software platforms.

 • Work closely with project teams to improve planning, sequencing, and execution.